Gwyneth Paltrow Spends Thanksgiving Weekend With Rumored Fiancé Brad Falchuk and Ex Chris Martin

 Gwyneth Paltrow and Chris Martin have proved that their oft-mocked "conscious uncoupling" really does work.

-The celebrity shared a happy Instagram image with her rocker ex-husband and her rumored fiancé Brad Falchuk on Sunday.
-Despite the potential awkward situation, the A-list actress' current and former men appear to be thick as thieves, enjoying some good eats round the table together.
+Paltrow shared a happy Instagram image with her rocker ex-husband and her rumored fiancé Brad Falchuk on Sunday.
+Despite the potentially awkward situation, the A-list actress' current and former men appear to be thick as thieves, enjoying some good eats round the table together.

-The 45-year-old posted the Instagram photo of the two smiling men seated at the breakfast table with the caption, "Sunday brunch #modernfamily."
+The 45-year-old posted the Instagram photo of the two smiling men, seated at the breakfast table with the caption, "Sunday brunch #modernfamily."

 For those with eagle eyes who want to know just what the Goop founder eats for brunch, the product between the two men is a jar of Pesek Zman, an Israeli chocolate spread (kind of like Nutella, but not Nutella).